 Absolutely.
 Air pollution concentration can be nearly 100 times higher indoors than outdoors.
 The American Lung Association found that most people spend 90% of their time indoors, making it critical for homeowners to be aware of indoor air quality (IAQ) in Edmonton.

 Many standard household things contribute to poor indoor air quality, such as:

 - Chemicals used in carpet, furniture, upholstery and drapes

-The tight construction of new houses also contributes majorly to inferior IAQ.
-Things like weather stripping and storm doors are used to save on utility costs.
-However, they also block adequate ventilation by keeping indoor air in and outside air out.
-The outcome may be a buildup of fumes inside your home.
+The tight construction of modern residences also contributes majorly to inferior IAQ.
+Enhancements like weather stripping and storm doors are designed to save on heating and cooling costs.
+However, they also stop enough ventilation by keeping indoor air in and outside air out.
+The outcome could be an accumulation of fumes within your home.

-Bad IAQ can be a direct or indirect trigger of some health issues.
-Medical experts have determined that up to half of all illnesses are linked or worsened by indoor air pollution.
+Inferior IAQ can be a direct or indirect source of some health issues.
+Medical professionals have determined that up to half of all illnesses are linked or worsened by indoor air pollution.

 Pollutants within your house can create flu-like symptoms including headaches, nausea and respiratory sensitivity.
 It can also aggravate allergies and asthma.

-Adequate ventilation also plays an important role in bettering indoor air quality, because it decreases the level of indoor pollutants.
+Enough ventilation also plays an important role in enhancing indoor air quality, as it decreases the amount of indoor pollutants.